ashnur/rationals/README.md

     `r(355,113).val(); //3.1415929203539825`

 # Good to know
-If you provide anything else as the numerator, than a whole number in base 10 an exception will be thrown.
+If you provide anything else as the numerator, than an integer, float or a numerica string an exception will be thrown.
 On the other hand, if you do the same with the denominator, it will be cast to 1.
 This is because I am lazy, and I do not want to handle wrong values and undefined values differently throwing for the former and casting to 1 for the latter.